MaryamElabd1/AI-Powered-Real-Estate-Agent/README.md

 * 📋 **Reservation Management** — View and manage existing reservations.
 * ✅ **Create Reservation** — Create a reservation for a selected unit.
 * ❌ **Cancel Reservation** — Cancel an existing reservation through the conversational agent.
-* ⏰ Reservation Expiry Reminders — Send reminders to customers before their reservation expires.
+* ⏰ **Reservation Expiry Reminders** — Check for upcoming reservation expirations and remind customers when a reservation is due to expire within 3 days.
 * 💬 **Conversational AI** — Interact with the real estate agent using natural language.

 ## Functionalities & Demo